Denhan History, Family Crest & Coats of Arms

 Early History of the Denhan family

-Another 139 words (10 lines of text) are included under the topic Early Denhan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Denhan research.
+Another 70 words (5 lines of text) are included under the topic Early Denhan History in all our PDF Extended History products and printed products wherever possible.

 Denhan Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Denhan family name include Denman, Dennam and others.